D00mch/KOSMOS-agent/README.md

-# Anthropic Agent Tool Framework
+# AI Agent Tool Framework

-A Kotlin-based framework for creating and managing tools that can be used with Anthropic's Claude AI model.
-This project provides a structured way to implement tool-based interactions with Claude, allowing for file operations and other system interactions.
+A Kotlin-based framework for creating and managing tools that can be used with various AI models including Anthropic's Claude and GigaChat.
+This project provides a structured way to implement tool-based interactions with AI models, allowing for file operations and other system interactions.

 ## Features

-- Tool-based interaction system with Anthropic's Claude AI
+- Tool-based interaction system supporting multiple AI providers:
+    - Anthropic's Claude AI
+    - GigaChat API
 - Built-in file operation tools:
     - File reading
     - File listing